PaulB86UK/PP_ART/docs/Blog.md

 ### Titanic Target ['Age'] Missing Values Treatment
 ### XGBoost Regressor Fine-Tuning

-Today I prepared some code to train XGboost with the dataset created, after fine tunning I choose a good performing model and use it to complete the missing age rows.
-**Pandas**, **Sklearn** and **XGboost** were the used libraries in this opportunity.
+Today I prepared some code to train XGboost with the dataset created, and test the results obtained in the different strategies.  **Pandas**, **Sklearn** and **XGboost** were the used libraries in this opportunity.

 |                   Category                   |    Date   |            Source            |
 |:---------------------------------------------|:----------|:-----------------------------|
 | Target Variable ['Age'] Missing Values       |24/05/2020 | Titanic Dataset ['Age'] Data |

 The details of the work, [here](https://paulb86uk.github.io/PP_ART.github.io/2020/26_5):

 #### &nbsp;
 #### &nbsp;
 ## Monday 25th May 2020